JinmuGo/blog_obsidian/post/blog-comment-feautre-with-fuma-comment/blog-comment-feautre-with-fuma-comment.en.md

 And make it public so that this DB can be accessed remotely.
 Allow the port on your firewall, and if it's docker, proceed with port binding.

 If you succeeded in exposing the DB, try to access the DB with a client tool like `psql`.
-The URI of postgres is shown below.
+The URI of postgres is as follows.

 ```text
 postgres://{POSTGRES_USERNAME}:{SERVICE_PASSWORD_POSTGRES}@{YOUR_HOST}:{POSTGRES_PORT}/{POSTGRES_DB}